AhmedShaiyan/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

-<h3 id="article-scrapper"> Article Scrapper</h3>
+<h3 id="article-scrapper"> Article Scraper</h3>

-The `ArticleScrapper` class is designed to scrape information from web articles given their URLs.
+The `ArticleScraper` class is designed to scrape information from web articles given their URLs.
 It utilizes the Jsoup library for web scraping.

 Here's a breakdown of its key functionalities: